nonflow/class/README.md

 2. Define your service class with the necessary methods.
 3. Add commands using your new service to the `commands.yaml` file.
 4. Add the corresponding configuration to the `.private` file.
+5. Create unit tests for your new service in the `tests/` directory.

 The runner will automatically detect and make available your new service.

 ## Recent Updates

+### Unit Testing

+- Added comprehensive unit tests for all services and modules.
+- Created a bash script (`run_tests.sh`) to easily run tests.
+- Added documentation for running and writing tests in `TESTING.md`.

+### SQL Queries on JSON and XML Data

+- Added support for executing SQL queries on JSON and XML data stored in the 'result' column.
+- Updated `runner.py` to handle JSON and XML queries using SQLite's JSON1 extension.
+- Added example queries in `commands.yaml` to demonstrate the new functionality.

 ### Logging Enhancements